For many events, roughly 80% of the effects come from 20% of the causes. (Pareto principle)

-In other words, most of the things we do on a daily basis to move our business forward don’t actually make an iota of a difference.
+In other words, most of the ‘hard work’ you put into your business doesn’t make an iota of a difference.

-However, I’d like to share with you a quick traffic hack I learned not too long ago that will increase your traffic, build links, AND create an appearance of “being everywhere“.
+The following traffic hack will increase your web traffic, build links, AND create an appearance of “being everywhere“.

 All using what you already have: your existing blog content.

 It’s a great and quick way to repurpose your content in a different format and publish it on document-sharing platforms, thus establishing yet another way to passively drive traffic back to your website.

 Not bad at all for a quick little traffic hack, whaddya think?…

 Learn more about using Slideshare for your business:

 But don’t feel like you have to take MY word for it.

 Here’s what a couple of my Bite-Size Traffic Hacks Subscribers told me after taking this traffic hack for a spin.